zvasicek/TinyverseGP/README.md

 # Contributing

 This repository is kept under a Github Organization to allow for a more inviting environment for contributions.
-The organization will not be tied to any specific institution and will be open to all contributors.
-If you want to contribute, please contact the maintainers to be added to the organization as a maintainer.
+The organisation will not be tied to any specific institution and will be open to all contributors.
+If you want to contribute, please contact the maintainers to be added to the organisation as a maintainer.
 The codebase is still in its early stages and contributions are welcome.
 If you have any suggestions, bug reports, or feature requests, please open an issue, submit a pull request or open a new discussion.

 ## Creating a new representation module